sumit-bala/Git_Demo/README.md

 # Git_Demo
-This repo is only for practice purpose.
+This repo is only for practice purposes.
+Git repo created.